acentswap/docs2-wiki/get-started-aptos/wallet-guide.md

 ### Which mobile wallet should I choose?

-This comparison table gives an overview of the most popular mobile wallets used with PancakeSwap.
+This comparison table gives an overview of the most popular mobile wallets used with AcentSwap.

 |                            | SafePal                        | Trust Wallet | Blocto |
 | -------------------------- | ------------------------------ | ------------ | ------ |